skiadas/NumberTheoryCourse/notes/proofs_basic.md

     - Can we construct a number that is positive and smaller?
 If we can, that is a contradiction, so $q$ could not have existed in the first place.
 - Food for thought:
     - Where does this proof break down if we try to apply it to the integers?
-    - Is that fact enough to conclude that for the integers there *is* a smallest positive rational number?
+    - Is that fact enough to conclude that for the integers there *is* a smallest positive integer number?
 - Contradiction Example 2: Show that for integers $m$, $n$, if $mn$ is odd, then both $m$ and $n$ must be odd.
     - By contradiction, assume that $mn$ is odd and one of $m$ or $n$ is not odd, hence even.
 Without loss of generality, assume it is $m$.
     - We know (show separately) that if $m$ is even then $mn$ is also even.
 This contradicts the assumption that $mn$ was odd.